DFuqua23/DFuqua23/README.md

 ## Objective

-Seeking an entry-level IT Help Desk or SOC Analyst role where I can leverage my knowledge of networking, security monitoring, and scripting to provide high-quality support, detect threats, and contribute to organizational security posture.
+Seeking an entry-level IT Help Desk or SOC Analyst role where I can leverage my knowledge of networking, security monitoring, and scripting to provide high-quality support and contribute to organizational security posture.
 I aim to continuously grow my technical expertise while delivering measurable results for the team.

 ## Certifications
 <div>